Archive A Parents’ Guide to Dangers of Social Media for Kids

 Mental Health Risks of Social Media

-Social media can also have negative effects on children’s mental health.
-Kids receive judgements in many forms from users on social media.
-People may post criticising comments under kids’ posts or send them criticising messages about their pictures and videos or simply their tastes and ideas.
 Also, the number of likes and comments for each post or story influences how kids feel.
 They might feel neglected if they don’t receive ‘enough’ likes and comments.
 Although it may sound trivial, kids tend to undergo a lot of stress and anxiety in keeping up a strong profile on social media.

 Social media happen to display lousy role models for children.
 Celebrities on social media tend to promote a superfluous life of luxury to everyone.
 With massive plastic surgeries and makeup, some of them promote an unnatural concept of the human body and beauty.

 Moreover, everyone on social media tends to show an appealing facet of their lives.
 That means they post pictures and videos of themselves in happy moments together with family and friends, often in unique places having attractive clothes and makeup on.
-This unrealistic image of life may deceive kids into believing that everyone else is happy and popular while they themselves aren’t.
+This unrealistic image of life may deceive kids into believing that everyone else is happy and popular while they aren’t.

 Screen Time Issues of Social Media

-The time kids spend on social media is another critical issue.
-While according to OSF Healthcare, the suggested maximum screen time for teenagers is 2 hours daily, Centers for Disease Control and Prevention claims that kids spend between 6 to 7.5 hours on screens daily.
 Social media are so exhilarating and entertaining that they lure kids into spending hours posting, liking, sharing, and commenting.
-If it remains unmonitored, excessive screen time can lead to screen addiction and result in underachievement in life.
-Moreover, screen time at night can stop kids from falling asleep on time and make them either oversleep or wake up tired the next day.
+If it remains unmonitored, spending time on social media excessively can lead to screen addiction and result in underachievement in life.
+Moreover, screen time at night can stop kids from falling asleep on time.
+This will make them either oversleep or wake up tired the next day.

 How to Control the Negative Aspects of Social Media